GoogleCloudPlatform/healthcare-data-harmonization/tools/notebook/README.md

 ```

-*   In browser go to http://localhost:10000/lab
+*   In browser go to http://localhost:8888/lab
-*   If you prefer the container runs on a different port set the NOTEBOOK_HOST
+*   If you prefer the container runs on a different port set the NOTEBOOK_PORT
     environment variable to your desired port number.

 ```bash